tigerabrodi/aws-glue-etl-snowflake/README.md

 When configuring the Glue Job, you can point to a script as well.
 So we'd include the scripting there.
 This involves the post-script once the job is done that turns the transformed path into `customers.json`.

+We'd probably also not need to configure the AWS Glue Job's advanced properties stuff like I did.

 # Pre study

 Before embarking on this project, I did some pre study.